bradmontgomery/tn_lottery/README.md

 ### Run the Powerball simulator

-The simulator now supports configurable parameters and tracks all prize tiers:
+The simulator supports both individual and multi-player modes:

+**Individual Simulation:**
 ```bash
 # Run with default settings (until jackpot is won)
 tn-lottery simulate